-D.2 Expense-related allowances
+D.2 Expense related allowances

-D.2.1 The expense-related allowances in this award will be adjusted by reference to the Consumer Price Index (CPI) as per the following:
+The expense related allowances in this award will be adjusted by reference to the Consumer Price Index (CPI) as per the following:

-Allowance Clause \$ Payable
+Allowance Clause \$

-Travelling allowance 19.5(a) 31.66 per day
+Travelling allowance 13.5(a) 31.66 per day

-Housing allowance-this amount less than the amount of rent charged 19.5(d)(ii) 3.15 -
+Housing allowance 13.5(d) Rent less \$2.85 \$3.10

-Meal allowance 19.5(f) 16.25 per meal
+Meal allowance 13.5(f) 15.75 per meal

-D.2.2 Adjustment of expense-related allowances
+D.2.1 Adjustment of expense related allowances

-(a) At the time of any adjustment to the standard rate, each expense-related allowance will be increased by the relevant adjustment factor.
-The relevant adjustment factor for this purpose is the percentage movement in the applicable index figure most recently published by the Australian Bureau of Statistics since the allowance was last adjusted.

-(b) The applicable index figure is the index figure published by the Australian Bureau of Statistics for the Eight Capitals Consumer Price Index (Cat No. 6401.0), as follows:
+- (a) At the time of any adjustment to the standard rate, each expense related allowance will be increased by the relevant adjustment factor.
+The relevant adjustment factor for this purpose is the percentage movement in the applicable index figure most recently published by the Australian Bureau of Statistics since the allowance was last adjusted. - (b) The applicable index figure is the index figure published by the Australian Bureau of Statistics for the Eight Capitals Consumer Price Index (Cat No. 6401.0), as follows:

-o lorro), us removes Allowance Applicable Consumer Price Index figure Meal allowance Take away and fast foods sub-group Travelling allowance Private motoring sub-group Housing Domestic holiday travel and accommodation subgroup
+Allowance Applicable Consumer Price Index figure Meal allowance Take away and fast foods sub-group Travelling allowance Private motoring sub-group Housing Domestic holiday travel and accommodation sub-group